 Kunzite Quality Factors

-Kunzite is the pink-to-violet variety of the mineral spodumene, and gets its colour from manganese.
-It’s most often found in shades of pale pink, but more vivid colours are possible and it can achieve rare hues of vivid violet to purple.
+Kunzite is the pink-to-violet variety of the mineral spodumene, and gets its color from manganese.
+It’s most often found in shades of pale pink, but more vivid colors are possible and it can achieve rare hues of vivid violet to purple.

-The colour of kunzite can range from very pale to medium shades of pink and violet.
+The color of kunzite can range from very pale to medium shades of pink and violet.
 In rare cases, kunzite is found in more intense hues. - Robert Weldon, courtesy Pala International

 These kunzites show the gem’s lovely shades of pink. - Robert Weldon

-Kunzite’s colour is most concentrated down the length of its crystal.
+Kunzite’s color is most concentrated down the length of its crystal.
 This crystal from the Oceanview mine in Pala, California, displays a vivid purple. - Brendan Laurs

 This kunzite’s cut shows off its inclusion-free nature. - Robert Weldon